Ezequiel Duran Player Props: Rangers vs. Red Sox

-Ezequiel Duran -- with an on-base percentage of .286 in his past 10 games, 60 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Boston Red Sox, with Brayan Bello on the mound, on July 5 at 7:10 PM ET.
+The Texas Rangers, including Ezequiel Duran (.286 on-base percentage in past 10 games, 60 points below season-long percentage), take on starter Kutter Crawford and the Boston Red Sox at Fenway Park, Thursday at 7:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-5) against the Red Sox.
+In his most recent game he had a one-hit performance (1-for-5) against the Red Sox.

 Ezequiel Duran Game Info & Props vs. the Red Sox